laurencelundblade/QCBOR/README.md

 this work straight away, whatever your development environment is.

-The files ieee754.c and ieee754.h are support for half-precision floating point.
-The encoding side of the floating point functionality is about 500 bytes.
-If it is never called because no floating point numbers are ever encoded, all 500 bytes will be dead stripped and not impact code size.
+The files ieee754.c and ieee754.h are support for half-precision floating-point.
+The encoding side of the floating-point functionality is about 500 bytes.
+If it is never called because no floating-point numbers are ever encoded, all 500 bytes will be dead stripped and not impact code size.
 The decoding side is about 150 bytes of object code.
 It is never dead stripped because it directly referenced by the